jjmrocha/load-testing-playground/README.md

 Load Testing Playground
 =======================

-#   for the Tested Application
+# Specs for the Tested Application

 1. The frameworks being tested will implement the following endpoints:
   * `PUT /apps/{app_id}` - With Body: